All Episodes

 You know, it never ceases to amaze me.

-As I said, if you really want to understand this program, if you really do, you're gonna have to accept something that pretty much everything I talk about, I'm talking about because it is political.
+Anyway, as I said, if you really want to understand this program, if you really do, you're going to have to accept something that pretty much everything I talk about, I'm talking about because it is political.

 They look at everything within the realm of whether or not it can move their agenda forward, maybe even be added to their agenda.